metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 ## Chiefs @ Colts

 I suspect the Colts pass rush is lacking.
 I also suspect Matt Ryan is a surprising liability for the offense.
 What is it about Frank Reich turning washed-up quarterbacks into albatrosses?

+***

+## Texans @ Bears

+Khalil Herbert is a beast.
+I need to assess whether he's consistently successful rushing the ball, but his explosiveness can't be denied.